adwyze/faqs/docs/creation.md

 - Choose from the set of base images - either from one of your recent images or from the feed.
 These just act as the base image for the template.
 When you apply a template to any product image (during ad creation), that product image gets replaced here in the place of the base image.
 - You can add text, change font, font size & color, add border of the image, resize image or even add one more image on top of the base image.
-- Image editor also supports dynamic texts that gets replaced with the actual value from the feed e.g: You can add a text, Get product.title for product.price and while creating a DPA ad, it automagically replaces with the right product tile and price from your feed.
+- Image editor also supports dynamic texts that gets replaced with the actual value from the feed e.g: You can add a text, "Get {{product.title}} for 30% OFF" and while creating a DPA ad, it automagically replaces with the right product tile and price from your feed.

 ### Product Feed